Mentors

 Desired Skills and Time Commitment:

-General Requirement: Proficient in Python, with knowledge of NumPy, Pandas, and other data processing libraries.
+- Proficient in Python, with knowledge of NumPy, Pandas, and other data processing libraries.

 Project 1 Optional Requirement: